strauberly/Natours/README.md

 # I. Use Instructions

-Upon landing the application loading a user may click on a tour card to view more detailed information about a tour.
-If a user would like to book a tour, they will either login to their account or create an account if they do not currently have one.
+Upon the application loading, a user may click on a tour card to view more detailed information about a tour.
+If a user would like to book a tour, they will either log into their account or create an account if they do not currently have one.

-They will then be allowed to click a book tour button that will then direct them to our checkout endpoint and complete the stripe checkout form.
+Then the user will then be allowed to click a book tour button that will then direct them to our checkout endpoint and complete the stripe checkout form.
 They will then be directed back to the main page.

-If a user creates an account they have the ability to view and update their information through an icon link created at the top of the page.
-From the landing page of their account they can also view their trips.
+If a user creates an account they have the ability to view and update their information through an icon link created at the upper right of the page.
+From the landing page of their account they can also view their trips purchased.

 If you believe these instructions could use more clarification please feel free to reach out and I will look into a more thorough explanation in order to help prevent any confusion superduper.natours@manyme.com.